|

 StoreValue – Number

 Add the some times, into the time section.
-I add all times in half hour intervals from midnight to midnight (you can view this in the database mentioned above)
+I added all times in half hour intervals from midnight to midnight.

 Build a continuous form based on this table.
 Include just the time field and the store value field.